 There may be a weight restriction for the internal flight on this tour.
 Each passenger is allowed to carry one checked bag with a maximum weight of 15 kg (33lbs).
 Additional bags or excess weight charges may apply.
 These charges are the responsibility of the passengers.

-In some major cities in Vietnam and Thailand, many hotel rooms do not have windows.
+In major cities in Vietnam, some hotel rooms do not have windows.

 Group Leader Description